parmentelat/react-sortablejs/README.md

 - AutoScroll is premounted and enabled.
 - OnSpill is premounted and NOT enabled.
-- MultiDrag and Swap and NOT premounted and NOT enabled
+- MultiDrag and Swap are NOT premounted and NOT enabled

 You must mount the plugin with sortable **ONCE ONLY**.